StuartJRussell/EllipticiPy/README.md

 ## Examples

 Further examples of code usage in Jupyter Notebook format can be found in [src/](src/).
-The first of these shows the main usage.
+The first of these demonstrates the main usage case.

 - [src/example_corrections.ipynb](src/example_corrections.ipynb)
 - [src/example_Mars.ipynb](src/example_Mars.ipynb)
 - [src/example_coefficients.ipynb](src/example_coefficients.ipynb)
 - [src/ellipticity_of_figure.ipynb](src/ellipticity_of_figure.ipynb)

-An example velocity model of Mars, as used by example_mars.ipynb, is in the mars_model directory.
+An example velocity model of Mars, as used by [src/example_Mars.ipynb](src/example_Mars.ipynb), is in [src/mars_model/mars1.npz](src/example_Mars.ipynb).

 ## License